Log conversations

 Scoring conversations

-It is possible to to assign conversation level feedback scores.
+It is possible to assign conversation level feedback scores.
 For that, you need to understand how threads work in Opik.
 Threads are aggregated traces

 that are created when tracking agents or simply traces interconnected by a thread_id